Degree spectra of analytic complete equivalence relations: Degree spectra

-Unfortunately, for the reduction from bi-embeddability on graphs to elementary bi-embeddability on $\mf C$ given in \cref{sec:reduemb_geemb_c} we can not deduce that $(\mf G,\biemb)\leq_{UCT} (\mf C,\elbe)$.
+\end{corollary} Unfortunately, for the reduction from bi-embeddability on graphs to elementary bi-embeddability on $\mf C$ given in \cref{sec:reduemb_geemb_c} we can not deduce that $(\mf G,\emb)\leq_{CBF} (\mf C,\eemb)$.
 However, we can still establish a relationship between the degree spectra in these classes.
+Recall that $\mc S_0$ is the substructure of $\mc S$ generated by the constant string of $0$'s and $\mc S_1$ is the substructure generated by the constant string of $1$'s. \begin{lemma} Let $X$ be $\Delta^0_2(Y)$ for some set $Y$.
+Then there exist a sequence of structures $(\mc C_i)_{i\in\omega}$, uniformly computable in $Y$, such that for all $i\in\omega$